xing/hops/README.md

 Hops is designed to simplify getting started with modern frontend tooling.
 It streamlines [Webpack](https://webpack.js.org) and [Jest](https://facebook.github.io/jest/) configuration featuring [Babel](https://babeljs.io) and [PostCSS](http://postcss.org).

+Why and how Hops is structured into modules can be found [here](https://github.com/xing/hops/wiki/modules) and [here is a more detailed and complete treatise on its concepts](https://github.com/xing/hops/wiki/concepts).

 ### Quick start

 ```shell